A Man called Trinity

 The origins and genesis of the Trinity movies are a bit obscure.
 Enzo Barboni has always sustained that he had been soliciting producers with a script for a comedy western for years.
 Barboni had started as a cinematographer for (among others) Corbucci, and according to himself he got the idea for a comedy western on the set of Django (1966).
 He wasn’t very fond of the brutality the Italian western had brought into the genre, but then realized that the same over-the-top approach, interpreted with some cock-eyed logic, could also be funny.
 Producer Zingarelli had first turned the script down, but thought of it again after he had scheduled a movie with the couple Terence Hill and Bud Spencer, who had become minor stars in a series of films with Giuseppe Colizzi.
 But Zingarelli wanted Ferdinando Baldi to direct the movie.
 Only after Baldi had turned the offer down, he decided to give Barboni a chance.

 Some recent inquiries seem to contest Barboni’s claims.
-There are strong suspicions that it was decided rather into the process to make a comedy.
+There are strong suspicions that it was decided rather late into the process to make a comedy.
 According to several people involved, Barboni originally wanted to make a serious or half-serious western, more in line with the things Hill and Spencer had done with Colizzi.
 Some early scenes in the movie seem to endorse this view: there’s still some spaghetti western violence in the first Trinity movie, for instance in the scene with Bambino (‘the left hand of the devil’) shooting several opponents from the hip.
-According to Luigi Montefiori (George Eastman), Barboni had first offered his script to Manolo Bolognini, the producer of Django.
+According to Luigi Montefiori (George Eastman), one of the actors who was asked to appear in the movie, Barboni had first offered his script to Manolo Bolognini, the producer of Django.
 Bolognini seemed willing to do the production, but the affair was bogged down, apparently because some others involved weren’t too happy with the script: there was too much talk and not enough action in it.
 According to Montefiori none of the now famous fistfights and jokes were in Barboni’s original script, it was a serious (and tedious) affair (*1).

 When Hill and Spencer were finally asked for the movie, some rewritings had already taken place: in an interview with the magazine Amarcord, Hill confessed that it was a surprise to him that he was asked for a comical role: “(…) Spencer and I had just done Ace High, which had some tongue-in-cheek elements but wasn’t really a comedy, and I had never thought of myself as a comical actor (…)” (*2).
 He also says: “In the Trinity movie Barboni had in mind, I would work alongside two different actors (…)”.
 In other words: there were three protagonists.
 This is also more in line with the Colizzi trilogy, that had always had at least three lead actors.
 The film’s title, or better the word ‘Trinity’ in it, also seems to indicate that there were three protagonists.
 Trinity is no real name, but a reference to the Holy Trinity.
 Apparently it was Spencer who proposed to bring down the number back from three to two; he also came up with the idea of the brothers.
 He had noticed that audiences reacted positively to the contrast between Hill and him, and thought it was a good idea to emphasize this idea.